Loan Types

 Cons:

-• Monthly payments may increase and change after the initial fixed period is over
+• Monthly payments may increase after the fixed period ends